aaronasherrandall/python_data_types/README.md

 a[5:] =  [30, 35, 40]
 a[:5] =  [5, 10, 15, 20, 25]
 ```

+Note that, calling a[0:3] only outputs indices 0, 1 and 2. a[0:3] specifies to call all indicies up to but **not** including 3.
+Conversely, calling a[5:] outputs all indices starting from and including 5 up until the last index in the list.

 #### Lists are mutable, meaning, value of elements of a list can be altered.

 ```Python